-With their livelyhood at stake, pastors say that God requires us to give a tithe, but they ask burdens to be born that they themselves do not bear.
-The burden mentioned here isn’t talking about the specific law, because in the Matthew 23 the pharisees performed everything to the “t” in the law.
+With their livelihood at stake, pastors say that God requires us to give a tithe, but they ask burdens to be born that they themselves do not bear.
+The burden mentioned here isn’t talking about the specific law, because in Matthew 23 the Pharisees performed everything to the “t” in the law.
 So what is this contemporary burden I am writing about?
-It is that Pastors ask for faith beyond the wallets of their congregation, but there is not the same faith on the receving side.
-The argument is that the levites earned their living by the letter of the law, why can’t pastors do that?
-That question is answered in the statement, they which preach of the gospel should live by the gospel.
+It is that Pastors ask for faith beyond the wallets of their congregation, but there is not the same faith on the receiving side.
+The argument is that the Levites earned their living by the letter of the law, why can’t pastors do that?
+That question is answered in the statement, those who preach from the gospel should live by the gospel.

 The preaching and living cycle begins with Israel giving and having faith in God as their increase.
 The ending of the cycle, is the Levites receiving, and practicing faith in God as their inheritance.
 This is why those who serve at the altar partake of the offerings of the altar.
 So, why are congregations required to give according to ceremonial law and rely on God for our increase but leaders receive according to the ceremonial law, but take an inheritance from among the children, contrary to ceremonial law.
-The levites test in faith wasn’t the worry of receiving food from israel, but their test in faith came from not receiving a land inheritance and portion among Israel.
-It’s the NT saints pictured as Royal Priest’s that havn’t received our eternal inheritance yet.
+The Levites’ test in faith wasn’t the worry of receiving food from Israel, but their test in faith came from not receiving a land inheritance and portion among Israel.
+It’s the NT saints pictured as Royal Priests that haven’t received our eternal inheritance yet.

-It’s also interesting to see that the missionary’s that do so much leg work, are the leaders most required to live on spirit led giving, but inside america’s home grown churches, the church staff demands a tithe.
+It’s also interesting to see that the missionaries that do so much leg work, are the leaders most required to live on spirit-led giving, but inside America’s homegrown churches, the church staff demands a tithe.